-- All students following this pathway will study the compulsory core courses.
-Science consists of the Separate Science award - Biology, Chemistry and Physics. - All students will study a language French, Polish or another language (native speakers) if possible. - All students will be required to choose either History or Geography GCSE. - All students will choose 2 options from the open option subjects.
+- All students following this pathway will study the compulsory core courses. - Science consists of the Separate Science award (3 GCSEs) Biology, Chemistry and Physics or Trilogy Science award (2 GCSEs). - All students will study a language French, Polish or another language (native speakers) if possible. - All students will be required to choose either History or Geography GCSE. - All students will choose 2 options from the open option subjects.